Skip to Content

 9. Prepare for a Cesarean Without Expecting One

 How are you preparing for a VBAC?
 What worked for you?
-Leave me a comment and let me know what you think.
+Leave me a comment and let me know your best VBAC tips.
 Thanks!

 prisca